gurindersingh/icon-maker/README.md

 ```

 ## Run command to create icons
-In project root run following commands to create icons
+In project root rOun following commands to create icons
 ```shell
 icon-maker make:icon # to create icons
 icon-maker make:icon --splash # to create icons with splash